 It refers to utility computing services that offer an on-demand environment that supports software applications' development, testing, delivery, and management.
 Platform as a Service is meant to help developers create applications without the extra burden of setting up an underlying server, network, storage, and database infrastructure.

 What is Headless CMS?

-A headless content management system refers to a back-end CMS where the body (repository) is separated from the head (presentation layer).
+A headless content management system is a back-end CMS where the body (repository) is separated from the head (presentation layer).
 Usually, the content housed inside the headless CMS gets delivered through application programming interfaces.

-Standard or modern CMS platforms provide a headless API that enables its users to transmit content to a different head.
-The reason it’s known as headless is that the head or presentation layer is detached from its repository.
+Standard or modern CMS platforms provide a headless API that enables users to transmit content to a different head.
+The reason it's known as headless is because the head or presentation layer is detached from its repository.